 Curiosity Killed the Cat …or did it?
 We’ve all heard this expression, right?
-And, many of us when we were children heard this phrase when our parents were trying to discourage us from being nosy!
-However, in this industry of network marketing, some curiosity is not only good, it is essential.
+And, many of us, when we were children, listened to this phrase when our parents were trying to discourage us from being nosy!
+However, in this network marketing industry, some curiosity is not only pleasing but is also essential.

 Curiosity and Network Marketing: A Match Made in Heaven

-In this business, we should definitely be talking less, and listening more.
-And, when we listen (by way of first asking the right questions) we can get to the heart of the matter in an effective, efficient, and heart-centered way.
+In this business, we should be talking less and listening more.
+And, when we listen (by first asking the right questions), we can get to the heart of the matter in an effective, efficient, and heart-centred way.

 Curiosity is often the foundation of relationships.

 After all, this is a relationship business, right?
-So here’s the deal … When we are curious and respectful about the process — people feel heard.
-It elicits this emotion of wow they do care, or alternatively they seem super interested in my life.
+So here’s the deal.
+When we are curious and respectful about the process — people feel heard.
+It elicits this emotion: wow, they do care, or they seem super interested in my life.
 These are the emotions you are looking to pull out of your prospects.

 Why?
-Because it starts to develop this underlying trust, this feel of safety or security.
+Because it starts to develop this underlying trust, this feeling of safety or security.
 Asking the right questions matters.
 Let’s take a look at some ways to open the conversation;

-These Powerful words will help them ‘lean in‘ and wanting more;
+These Powerful words will help them ‘lean in‘ and want more;

 These openers help you open the dialogue.
 If you notice, they help put the decision on the prospect.
-Chances are they will be totally open to answering your question and that is what you need.
-You want the guard down (because they will be on guard!)
-Then, when you have established that the ‘door is open’ you can dive in a little deeper.
+Chances are they will be open to answering your question, which is what you need.
+First, you want the guard down (because they will be on guard!)
+Then, when you have established that the ‘door is open,’ you can dive in a little deeper.

 Suggested Questions to Pose to Satisfy your Curiosity

-Whether we are looking to identify our target market, engage with potential customers, qualify future distributors, or look to other leaders to see what techniques are working for them, it is extremely important that we ask some questions:
+Whether we are looking to identify our target market, engage with potential customers, qualify future distributors, or look to other leaders to see what techniques are working for them, we must ask some questions:

 • What are their interests?